Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Iowa Stats and Trends

-- Iowa has seven wins against the spread in 13 games this year.

-- The Hawkeyes have been underdogs by 2.5 points or more three times this year and covered the spread once.
+- The Hawkeyes have covered the spread once this season when underdogs by 2.5 points or more (in three chances).

 - Iowa has hit the over in 46.2% of its opportunities this season (six times in 13 games with a set point total).